 1. Wilson’s Cut

 Wilson’s Cut is on the backside of Mustang Island in Corpus Christi Bay.
 If you have a small skiff, you can use the mud ramp to get in the water.
-Wilson’s Cut doesn’t offer many amenities, but it also doesn’t cost money to fish here.
+Wilson’s Cut doesn’t offer many amenities, but it also doesn’t cost money to fish there.

 To get to Wilson’s Cut, take Highway 361 north from Padre Island.
 If you get to Port Aransas, you have gone too far.
 Find the Sea Gull and Sandpiper Condominiums and look for the double gate at their entrance.
 Look across the way, and you should find a dirt road that takes you to the boat launch.